Daniel O'Connell: The "Liberator"

-To broaden and intensify the campaign for emancipation, in 1823, O'Connell established Catholic Association.
+To broaden and intensify the campaign for emancipation, in 1823, O'Connell established the Catholic Association.
 For a "Catholic rent" of a penny a month (typically paid through the local priest), this, for the first time, drew the labouring poor into a national movement.
-Their investment enabled O'Connell to mount "monster" rallies (crowds of over 100,000) that stayed the hands of authorities, and emboldened larger enfranchised tenants to vote for pro-Emancipation candidates in defiance of their landlords.
+Their investment enabled O'Connell (derided by his enemies as the "King of Beggars") to mount "monster" rallies (crowds of over 100,000) that stayed in the hands of authorities and emboldened larger enfranchised tenants to vote for pro-Emancipation candidates in defiance of their landlords.

-The government moved to suppress the Association by a series of prosecutions, but with limited success.
+The government moved to suppress the Association by a series of prosecutions but with limited success.
 Already in 1822 O'Connell had manoeuvred his principal foe, the Attorney General, William Saurin, into actions sufficiently intemperate to ensure his removal by the Lord Lieutenant.
 His confrontation with Dublin Corporation, equally unbending in its defence of the "Protestant Constitution", took a more tragic turn.

 Outraged at O'Connell's refusal to retract his description of the corporation as "beggarly", one of their number challenged O'Connell to a duel.
-John D'Esterre (who happened to be a distant cousin of Mary O'Connell) had thought O'Connell might back down, for he had earlier refused a challenge from an opposing lawyer.
+John D'Esterre had thought O'Connell might back down, for he had earlier refused a challenge from an opposing lawyer.
 The former royal marine was in any case confident of his aim.
 Recognising that his reputation would never be safe if he again demurred, O'Connell accepted.
-The duel took place on 2 February 1815 at Bishopscourt, Kildare.
+The duel took place on 2 February 1815 at Bishopscourt, County Kildare.
 Both men fired.
 O'Connell, unharmed, mortally wounded D'Esterre.
 Distressed by the killing, O'Connell offered D'Esterre's widow a pension.
 She consented to an allowance for her daughter and this O'Connell paid regularly for more than thirty years until his death.

-Some months later, O'Connell was engaged to fight a second duel with the Chief Secretary for Ireland, Robert Peel, O'Connell's repeated references to him as "Orange Peel" ("a man good for nothing except to be a champion for Orangeism") being the occasion.
+Some months later, O'Connell was engaged to fight a second duel with the Chief Secretary for Ireland (and future Prime Minister), Robert Peel, O'Connell's repeated references to him as "Orange Peel" ("a man good for nothing except to be a champion for Orangeism") being the occasion.
 Only O'Connell's arrest in London en route to their rendezvous in Ostend prevented the encounter, and the affair went no further.
 But in 1816, following his return to faithful Catholic observance, O'Connell made "a vow in heaven" never again to put himself in a position where he might shed blood.
 In "expiation for the death D'Esterre", he is said thereafter to have accepted the insults of men whom he refused to fight "with pride".
 (Thomas Moore privately proposed that "removing, by his example, that restraint which the responsibility of one to another under the law of duelling imposed", was "one of the worst things, perhaps, O'Connell had done for Ireland", and had given his penchant for personal abuse free rein).